 A CFD is a contract between you and your broker, so the counter party risk is with your broker.

 It's important to work with a regulated broker.
-Make sure the broker you choose is regulated by CYSEC, ASIC or FCA.
+Make sure the broker you choose is regulated by CYSEC, FCA, ASIC or another trustworthy institution.

 The brokers we've suggested are regulated by one or more of these agencies.